-ITP:131 Social Aspects of Deaf Culture 4 cr.
+ITP:131 Social Aspects of Deaf Culture

-Deaf Culture examines the various cultural aspects of the deaf community.
+Social Aspects of Deaf Culture examines the various cultural aspects of the deaf community.
 It presents the interrelationship of language and culture along with a study of socialization, norms and values.

 ITP:135 Introduction to Language